-Automated tests for mobile applications are generally setup to cover every feature of the app, under varied scenarios as well as the impact assessment on mobile device, platform, functioning, battery life and more.
+Automated tests for mobile applications are generally set up to cover every feature of the app, under varied scenarios as well as the impact assessment on a mobile device, platform, functioning, battery life, and more.
 The comprehensive coverage is a key contributor to assure improved app quality.

 - Optimizations with Trending Technologies

 The latest trend in automated mobile application testing is the Cloud.
 With the flexibility & scalability of the Cloud, the number of combinations that can be dealt with is virtually infinite.
 The challenges of maintaining relevant hardware & platforms for testing is avoided completely by using the infrastructure from the Cloud itself.

 The ever-increasing number of mobile devices and the people using them pose its own set of challenges for assuring the quality of the apps to be deployed.

 - Mobile Device Diversity

 Studies indicate that ever since the first formal version of Android was launched, over 500 million devices have reached the end-user.
 For iOS, the number of devices shipped from 2007 to date exceeds 200 million.
 There are at least 12000 flavors of Android present in the market.